Efficient Modeling of Surrogates to Improve Multi-source High-dimensional Integrative Regression: Real example

 The area under the receiver operating characteristic curve (AUC) of the surrogate $S$ for classifying $Y$ on MGB$_{\geq 60}$ is around $0.85$.
-This indicates that the surrogate $S$ is error-prone and needs to be properly modeled although $P(Y=0 \mid S=0)$ is XXX, indicating that $S$ is a reasonable negative predictor.
-Although the sample sizes of the unlabeled data differ greatly among those 4 datasets, the number of potential cases with $S>0$ do not differ as substantially, with $3081$, $875$, $14992$, and $9393$ in MGB$_{\geq 60}$, MGB$_{< 60}$, UKB$_{\geq 60}$ and UKB$_{< 60}$ respectively.
+This indicates that the surrogate $S$ is error-prone and needs to be properly modeled although $P(Y=0 \mid S=0)$ is almost one, indicating that $S$ is a reasonable negative predictor.
+Although the sample sizes of the unlabeled data differ greatly among those four data sets, the number of potential cases with $S>0$ does not differ as substantially, with $3{,}081$, $875$, $14{,}992$, and $9{,}393$ in MGB$_{\geq 60}$, MGB$_{< 60}$, UKB$_{\geq 60}$ and UKB$_{< 60}$ respectively.
 Similar to Section \ref{sec:sim}, we implement SL, SASH, pLasso, PASS, SS-uLasso, and SS-RMRCE to construct the T2D genetic risk model (\ref{equ:asu:1}) while the IPD estimator is not feasible to construct due to the DataSHIELD constraint.
 For model evaluation, we consider several commonly used accuracy measures including the AUC, the Brier score (BS) defined as the mean squared prediction error of $Y$, and the logistic deviance of the estimator.
 These accuracy quantities are computed through $5$-fold CV on the labeled samples and presented in Table \ref{tab:EHR1}.
-As a result of effectively using the unlabeled surrogate samples, SASH performs better than all benchmark methods on all the evaluation metrics.
-For example, compared with pLasso, our method attains $20\%$ larger AUC, $12\%$ smaller BS, as well as $13\%$ smaller deviance.
+As a result of effectively using the unlabeled surrogate samples, SASH performs better than all benchmark methods on all of our evaluation metrics.
+For example, compared with pLasso, our method attains a $20\%$ larger AUC, a $12\%$ smaller BS, as well as a $13\%$ smaller deviance.

-We also present features with non-zero estimated coefficients by any of the three methods in Table \ref{tab:EHR2} of Appendix \ref{sec:table}.
-Interestingly, SASH returns $46$ non-zero coefficients while the other methods select at most $16$ of them.
-Meanwhile, SASH shows less shrinkage to zero compared with the benchmark methods.
+We also present features assigned nonzero estimated coefficients by at least one of the compared methods in Table \ref{tab:EHR2} of Appendix \ref{sec:table}.
+Interestingly, SASH returns $46$ nonzero coefficients while the other methods select at most $16$ of them.
+Meanwhile, SASH shows less shrinkage to zero compared to the benchmark methods.
 Both the larger detection set and the less shrinkage of SASH are also benefits of using the unlabeled surrogate samples to learn the direction of $\bbeta$ more effectively and accurately.